shengshiyuanhua/Feng-new-api/README.en.md

 ## 📝 Project Description

 > [!NOTE]
-> This is an open-source project developed based on [One API](https://github.com/songquanpeng/one-api)
+> This is an open-source project developed based on [One API](https://github.com/songquanpeng/one-api) and [New API](https://github.com/QuantumNous/new-api)

 > [!IMPORTANT]
 > - This project is for personal learning purposes only, with no guarantee of stability or technical support.